Carlos Espí

-Carlos Espí Escrihuela (born 24 July 2005) is a Spanish footballer who plays as a forward for Levante UD.
+Carlos Espí Escrihuela (born 24 July 2005) is a Spanish professional footballer who plays as a forward for club Real Madrid.

+Espí developed through the youth system of Levante and made his first-team debut in 2024.
+After establishing himself with the senior side and being named La Liga's best under-23 player, he joined Real Madrid in 2026.

+Espí has represented Spain under-19 and under-20 level.

 Club career

+Early career

+Born in Tavernes de la Valldigna, Valencian Community, Espí began his career with hometown side Tavernes at the age of six.
+In 2020, he joined Alzira, where he spent two seasons playing mainly for their Cadete and Juvenil squads.
+In that club, he also made his senior debut with the B-team, playing the last 19 minutes of a 1–0 Segunda Regional Valenciana home win over Barxeta.

+Levante

-Born in Tavernes de la Valldigna, Valencian Community, Espí joined Levante UD's youth setup in 2022, from UD Alzira.
-He made his senior debut with the reserves on 19 November 2023, coming on as a late substitute in a 0–0 Tercera Federación home draw against UD Rayo Ibense.
+Espí joined Levante's youth setup in 2022, initially for the Juvenil team.
+He made his debut with the reserves on 19 November 2023, coming on as a late substitute in a 0–0 Tercera Federación home draw against Rayo Ibense.

-Espí scored his first senior goal on 29 November 2023, netting the B's opener in a 2–1 home success over UD Alzira; it was also his first senior start.
+Espí scored his first senior goal on 29 November 2023, netting the B's opener in a 2–1 home success over Silla; it was also his first senior start.
 He made his first team debut the following 18 February, replacing Mohamed Bouldini late into a 0–0 Segunda División away draw against Racing de Ferrol.

-Espí scored his first professional goal on 26 May 2024, netting his team's second in a 2–2 home draw against AD Alcorcón.
+Espí scored his first professional goal on 26 May 2024, netting his team's second in a 2–2 home draw against Alcorcón.
+He was regularly used in the main squad during the 2024–25 season, scoring six times as the club returned to La Liga after three years.

+Espí made his debut in the main category of Spanish football on 23 August 2025, playing the last 15 minutes in a 3–2 home loss to Barcelona.
+He scored his first goal in the division the following 4 January, netting his team's second in a 3–0 win at Sevilla.

+On 24 February 2026, Espí renewed his link with the Granotes until 2028, and scored a brace in a 2–0 home success over Alavés three days later.
+He scored five goals in the following five matches, including another double in a 4–2 win over Real Oviedo.
+He concluded the 2025–26 season as his club's top scorer with 11 goals.

+Real Madrid

+On 30 July 2026, Espí signed for La Liga club Real Madrid on a contract until 30 June 2031, becoming the biggest sale in Levante's history in a deal reportedly worth a €25 million release clause.
+A month later, on 22 August, he scored his first goal on his debut, securing a 2–1 away victory over Espanyol.

 International career

 On 13 February 2024, Espí was called up to the Spain national under-19 team for two friendlies against Norway.
-He featuring in both matches, scoring twice in the first one.
+He featured in both matches, scoring twice in the first one.